WinslowStrong/OpenBCI_Wired_USB/README.md

 * Removed the "buger protocol" code (it bracketed all commands sent with "+" signs, to reduce the chance a noise error had an effect).
 Not necessary over Wired USB.
 * In the OBCI board definition chipkit core file, enabled pins 11 (D11 on the board) and 12 (D12) as UART1 TX and RX, repsectively.
 * Changed all "Serial0" --> "Serial1" in the .ino and the OpenBCI_32_Daisy library files.
 Serial0 is still the RFduino, while Serial1 is UART1, using OBCI pins D11 and D12 to send and recieve
 * Changed the way that daisy mode sends data - instead of sending ch.
 1-8, waiting 1/SampleRate, then sending ch.
 9-16, etc, it sends ch.
 1-8 and immediatly sends ch.
 9-16 in the next packet.
-It still takes the mean of the current and previous sample, which is ideally would be removed, but that doesn't matter that much.
-Fortunately, this doesn't require any change on the receiving end.
+Also, it used to send the mean of the channel data from the current and previous sample (since samples were only being sent every other 1/SampleRate).
+Now it sends just the current sample's data.

 ### 2. Thanks!